INTRODUCTION

 A Battle is resolved as follows:

-1: All Characters involved in the combat will role 1d12.
+1: All Characters involved in the combat will role 1d12 plus their skill.
 The Player who rolled the highest goes first in the round followed by the player who rolled the next highest and so on.
 This process is called the Initiative roll.
 In the result of a tie the player with the highest SKILL value goes first.

 Example: Rask Torn-ear is fighting an Orc in a dungeon room.
 Rask has a SKILL of 9.
 Rask’s Player uses an ACTION POINT (AP) to attack with his axe, rolls a 4, which is under his SKILL and so his attack hit his mark.